SOP-MINI/sop-site/content/sop2/wyk/sockets/slides/index.en.md

 Clients usually skip explicit `bind()`.
 The OS will automatically assign a random, unused (_ephemeral_) port the first time the client sends something.

+Socket address includes IP part.
+It may be the address of one of the available interfaces or a wildcard like `0.0.0.0` (`INADDR_ANY`) allowing for receiving traffic from all attached subnets.

 ---

 ### Address structures